 ANCHOR

-ANCHORS was also developed by Marco Ribeiro (Ribeiro, Singh, & Guestrin, 2018) and is, again, a model-agnostic explanation approach based on if-then rules that are called ‘anchors’.
-These ‘anchors’ are a set of feature conditions that act as high pre- cision explainers created using reinforcement learning methods.
+ANCHORS was also developed by Marco Ribeiro (Ribeiro, Singh, & Guestrin, 2018) and is, again, a model-agnostic explanation approach based on if-then rules called ‘anchors’.
+These ‘anchors’ are a set of feature conditions that act as high precision explainers created using reinforcement learning methods.
 This interpretability technique is not as computationally demanding as SHAP and is considered to have better generalisability than LIME.

-There is a perception that Anchors provide a set of rules that are more easily understood by end users, although in this dissertation the analysis will be solely on the comparison of quantitative metrics.
-This will require a conversion of Anchor data into a numerical format for comparative statistical analysis.
+There is a perception that Anchors provide a set of rules that end users more easily understand, although in this dissertation the analysis will be solely on the comparison of quantitative metrics.
+This will require converting Anchor data into a numerical format for comparative statistical analysis.

 DICE

 DICE (Diverse Counterfactual Explanations) (Mothilal & Tan, 2020) is an XAI method developed to offer insights into machine learning model decisions by generating coun- terfactual explanations.
 In essence, a counterfactual explanation describes a minimal set of changes required to alter the model’s prediction for a particular instance.
-For example, in a loan approval scenario, if an applicant was declined by a model, DICE could elucidate that increasing the annual income by a specific amount or improving the credit score by a few points would have led to an approval.
+For example, in a loan approval scenario, if a model declined an applicant, DICE could elucidate that increasing the annual income by a specific amount or improving the credit score by a few points would have led to an approval.
 This approach not only aids in understanding the model’s behavior but also provides actionable feedback

 to the end-users.